-The Best Throw Blankets for Every Season and Situation
+The Best Editor-Tested Throw Blankets

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Despite the name, throw blankets are not something to just toss in your shopping cart without careful consideration.
-They can be pricey, sometimes even investment worthy, based on what they’re made from, how and where they’re made, and who made them.
-Unlike most bedding, throws come in more textures, designs, weights, and material blends than even we can keep up with.
 If you’re like us and care about all the little details that make a well-designed home, read on.
-If you’re on a fast hunt for the best throw blanket out there and hoping for a source you can just without the fuss, you’ve also come to the right place.
+If you’re on a fast hunt for the best throw blanket out there and hoping for a source you can just trust without the fuss, you’ve also come to the right place.
 Below, you’ll find the best throw blankets for decorating, cuddling, picnicking, and so much more.

 The Best Throw Blankets